 Food in #10 cans is best for long-term storage.
 Most will last 15-30 years.
 Some will last longer than that.
 You can now get all kinds of freeze-dried food items in the #10 cans.
 The freeze-drying process preserves nutrients and the food tastes great.
 Store items your family will actually eat.

-Grains will store potentially forever is kept dry.
+Grains will store potentially forever if kept dry.
 Grain in 50-pound bags is cheaper than in #10 cans, but bags will not last long; them will eventually let in moisture.
-Five-gallon plastic buckets are ok for some items (grains, beans).
+Five-gallon plastic buckets are okay for some items (grains, beans).

 When comparing prices, compare calories.
 Some companies may have a great price on an item labeled for three servings, but the fine print will tell you those servings don’t provide a satisfying meal for an average adult.

 Water is critical.
 Store some water in 5 or 10 or 55 gallon barrels or 250 gallon tanks.
 Use some method to keep the water pure and safe.
 Some people recommend adding bleach to water you are storing.
 That works, if you are careful, but bleach is highly toxic and so you do need to follow instructions to the letter.
 Bleach will become ineffective relatively quickly and so you will need to drain, refill and re-treat your water supply every year.

 For water storage we recommend ST GEORGE NANO SILVER.
 Read about it here.
 Just 2.5 ounces will treat 50 gallons of water, making it potable for 3-5 years (depending on how it is stored).